 In 2009, major advances were made in sampling intensity and screening of biodiversity from water samples obtained with MBARI’s autonomous underwater vehicle (AUV) gulper water-sampling system.
-The upper-water-column vehicle with “gulper samplers”, a new payload developed at the Monterey Bay Aquarium Research Institute (MBARI), is designed to rapidly acquire multiple large-volume water samples aboard the AUV.
+The upper-water-column vehicle with “gulper samplers”, a payload developed at MBARI, is designed to rapidly acquire multiple large-volume water samples aboard the AUV.

 This AUV is unique in that it can collect up to ten 1.8-liter water samples while traveling through the water or through a plume.